NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-low-impact.md

 * [Single VS Multipart containers questions](single-vs-multipart-containers-questions.md): Both

 ## Proposal
-Replace `content` folder with `content.zip` file.
+Replace `content` folder with `content.zip` container.
-The file contains the content of the folder __excluding__ the folder name `content`.
+The container contains the content of the folder __excluding__ the folder name `content`.
-Every file has a sidecar with the checksum of the file.
+Every archive has a sidecar with the checksum of the file.

 There are two ways of validating the content of the ocfl object:
 * `full validation` via inventory.json and zip file content check